SomeRandomGoose/mlp-optimization/README.md

 ## Results & Insights
 Do note that all algorithms attained very similar results on test data, with differences within a 0.02 range in test F1 scores.
 However, overfitting levels varied, with TPOT having the highest train-test gap (0.5).

+A model with :
+fixed_neurons = 1
+fixed_alpha = 0.1
+fixed_learning_rate = 0.1

+Performed with the following results:
+Train F1-Score: 0.7035376183358246
+Test F1-Score: 0.7058823529411765

+Keep this in mind when observing the following results.

 ### Bayesian Optimization Performed Best Overall
 - **Higher sample efficiency** → Needed fewer function evaluations.
 - **Minimal overfitting** compared to GA and TPOT.